Tesleprub23/credit-risk-classification/README.md

 Process
 Create a Logistic Regression Model with the Original Data Split the Data into Training and Testing Sets
 Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.
-(10 points)
 Split the data into training and testing datasets by using train_test_split.
-(15 points) Create a Logistic Regression Model
+Create a Logistic Regression Model
 Fit a logistic regression model by using the training data (X_train and y_train).
-(10 points) Save the predictions on the testing data labels by using the testing feature data (X_test) and the fitted model.
-(5 points)
+Save the predictions on the testing data labels by using the testing feature data (X_test) and the fitted model.

 Summary
 •	The logistic regression model using the original data does a fabulous job of predicting the values for the 0 class (healthy loans) data.